cucumber-ltd/feynman/README.md

 - how to pass state between steps (do actors have brains?)
     - do we want to re-use actors between steps?
+- we don't quite now how to express assertions
+    - do we just want to use attemptsTo and have commands that have assertions?
+This might make reporting harder later?
+- is having namespaces for questions important?
+- do we even need questions
+- do we say checks or asserts

 [screenplay]: // TODO